 The Company and two individuals were named as Respondents in a FINRA arbitration, captioned Lynnda L. Speer, as Personal Representative of the Estate of Roy M. Speer, et al. v.
 Morgan Stanley Smith Barney LLC, Ami Forte and Terry McCoy.
 The Claimants assert claims of excessive trading, unauthorized use of discretion, undue influence, negligence and negligent supervision, constructive fraud/abuse of fiduciary duty, unjust enrichment and violation of Florida Statute Chapters 415 and 517.
-The arbitration hearing in the matter began in January 2015 and is not currently scheduled to conclude until July 2015.
-Claimants are seeking Chapter 517 damages in excess of \$78, well managed portfolio damages in excess of \$55 to in excess of \$66 and disgorgement damages, and excess commissions and sales credit damages in excess of \$37 to in excess of \$44.
+The arbitration hearing in the matter began in January 2015 and is not currently scheduled to conclude until December 2015.
+Claimants are seeking Chapter 517 damages in excess of \$111 million, well managed portfolio damages in excess of \$55 to in excess of \$66 and disgorgement damages, and excess commissions and sales credit damages in excess of \$37 to in excess of \$44 plus punitive and/or treble damages.